kristoferUA/Ra1nUSB-Sliver-5.5-macOS-image/README.md

 8. Safely eject the USB drive.

 Windows may report that one or more partitions are unreadable after flashing.
 Do not format them; this can be normal for macOS-formatted boot media.

-### Rufus compatibility note

-Rufus is primarily intended for ISO and raw disk images, and direct DMG handling is not guaranteed.
-Use Rufus only if your installed version recognizes this DMG and offers a raw/DD write mode.
-If it does not, do not rename or convert the file blindly—use balenaEtcher instead.

-If Rufus recognizes the image:

-1. Run Rufus as administrator and select the correct USB drive under **Device**.
-2. Select `Ra1nUSB Sliver.dmg` as the boot image.
-3. Start the write and choose **DD Image mode** if Rufus asks.
-4. Confirm that all data on the selected drive may be destroyed.
-5. Wait for completion, close Rufus, and safely eject the drive.

 ## Configure `config.plist` on the USB drive